Skip to content

 jac-client Reference#

-jac-client adds client-side compilation to Jac so you can write React-style UI components using to cl: section headers (or .cl.jac files).
+jac-client adds client-side compilation to Jac so you can write React-style UI components using cl { } blocks (or .cl.jac files).
 The compiler separates your code automatically -- server-side logic compiles to Python, while client-side components compile to JavaScript with React as the rendering engine.

 You also get project scaffolding (jac create --use client), npm dependency management, a Vite-powered dev server with HMR, and automatic HTTP bridge generation so your client components can call server walkers without manual API wiring.
 This reference covers installation, project structure, the module system, component authoring, and build configuration.